 Prior to 2018, the Form 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Shippensburg University billed to your student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, universities were required to report in Box 1 the amount of QTRE you paid during the year.

-Box 1 represents amounts paid in calendar year 2019, capped at the total amount of QTRE billed in calendar year 2019.
+Box 1 represents amounts paid in calendar year 2022, capped at the total amount of QTRE billed in calendar year 2022 plus previously unpaid QTRE charges from 2018, 2019, 2020 and 2021.
 Keep in mind that the university begins billing spring charges in November of the previous year, but most payments, including the majority of financial aid payments occur after January 1 of the following year.

-You should work with your tax preparer to determine the amounts you can claim as payments for 2019 based upon your financial records.
-The university can provide you with details of 2018 and 2019 payments and charges on your account, if needed, to assist you in completing your tax return.
+You should work with your tax preparer to determine the amounts you can claim as payments for 2022 based upon your financial records.
+The university can provide you with details of 2018 through 2022 payments and charges on your account, if needed, to assist you in completing your tax return.

 What information is on the 1098T?

 Academic years do not correspond to tax years.
 Below are explanations of each box on the 1098-T to help clarify the financial data reported.
 It is important to remember that the amounts on this form consists of charges assessed and payments made in a calendar year, not in an academic year.

 Box 1.
 Amounts paid for qualified tuition and related expenses.
 The amount in Box 1 reflects payments from all sources received in 2022 for qualified tuition and related expenses (QTRE) charged in 2022, plus any 2018, 2019, 2020, an 2021 unreported (previously unpaid) charges, less any reimbursements or refunds made during the year.
 Box 1 amount is capped at the total QTRE billed.